Iraj Mirza: Poems

 Iraj is considered one of the famous contemporary poets of Iran and also as the first Iranian master of colloquial poetry.
 In his verses, he uses words from everyday speech.
 The origin of this tendency has come to be identified with his name.
 Through Iraj, poetic language was enriched with many colloquial words and expressions.
 His simple poetic language is also famous for its witticism and satire.

 During Qajar era, Iraj was influenced by the Persian Constitutional Revolution (1906–1911) and by the changing circumstances in the country.
 This fact is manifested in the particular style of poetry that he created.
 Modern and imported concepts, combined with what were obtained from his own thoughts, form the framework of his style.
 He criticizes the social conditions of the country, and the striking originality in his use of metaphor when addressing diverse social problems has been admirable by his critics.

 His style is rich in the art of simile.
 His striking sarcasm, pungent and fanged words are pointed at the dishonest clergy, businessmen, merchants and statesmen.
-In addition to those colloquial poems, Iraj also composed elegies to praise Mozzafar-al-Din Shah, Hassan Ali Khan Garroosy (also known as Amir Nezam Garroosy, the governor of Iranian Azarbaijan (now East Azarbaijan and West Azarbaijan) and Kermanshah during Qajar era), and many other Qajar personalities.
+In addition to those colloquial poems, Iraj also composed elegies to praise Mozaffar al-Din Shah, Hassan Ali Khan Garroosy (also known as Amir Nezam Garroosy, the governor of Iranian Azarbaijan (now East Azarbaijan and West Azarbaijan) and Kermanshah during the Qajar era), and many other Qajar personalities.
 His praise never shaded into flattery.
 Iraj also composed very nice massnawi and qat'aa on the raising and education of children, maternal affection, love and romance.

 He was an enlightened and innovative poet, and tended towards European thought.

 Despite his famous technical skills, he sometimes used similar cases of rhyme, which is considered by some poetry researchers to be an intentional rejection of strict traditional poetical rules.
 Although Iraj was one of the pioneers of the innovative movement in Persian poetry, he never thought of abandoning the rules of classical poetry.
 Some scholars believe that because of the time in which he lived, his depth of literary knowledge and his familiarity with French and other foreign languages, he could also have been one of the masters of free verse if he had wanted to.